diodon/p2p_demo/SARCEformat_VEN.md

 Lets make a simple plot of the frequency of each taxa.
 But remember that this is not the final taxa list: it must be checked before with WoRMS

-In thos case I'll use the basic plotting system of R and a barplot.
+In this case I'll use the basic plotting system of R and a bar plot.
 But you can use `ggplot2` package which is much more configurable and produces publication quality plots

 ``` r
 ## first make a table of frequencies